green-code-initiative/creedengo-python/README.md

-EcoCode-python
+creedengo-python
 ===========

-_ecoCode_ is a collective project aiming to reduce environmental footprint of software at the code level.
+_creedengo_ is a collective project aiming to reduce environmental footprint of software at the code level.
 The goal of the project is to provide a list of static code analyzers to highlight code structures that may have a negative ecological impact: energy and resources over-consumption, "fatware", shortening terminals' lifespan, etc.

-_ecoCode_ is based on evolving catalogs of [good practices](https://github.com/green-code-initiative/ecoCode/blob/main/docs/rules), for various technologies.
+_creedengo_ is based on evolving catalogs of [good practices](https://github.com/green-code-initiative/creedengo/blob/main/docs/rules), for various technologies.
 This
 SonarQube plugin then implements these catalogs as rules for scanning your Python projects.